If you’re involved in church leadership, you’ve probably asked this question before.

 Lead them with strength.

-This can be overplayed.
-We’ve all seen it happen.
-However, most people will follow your strong leadership if you’ll live righteously and love patiently.
+This can be overplayed—we’ve all seen it happen.
+However, most people will follow your strong leadership if you live righteously and love patiently.

 People do not like to follow Christian leaders who are indecisive with words and hesitant with their actions.
 They need to see godly confidence portrayed.

 Shepherds cannot constantly lead sheep from behind them.
 That’s driving!
-But shepherds can confidently lead them from out front.
+But shepherds can confidently lead them from the front.

 Christian leaders speak God’s word with confidence (Hebrews 13:7-9).
 Christian leaders know God’s strength and attempt great things for Him (Daniel 11:32).
 They sense security in their calling and serve the people they’re called to lead (Matthew 20:26-28).